01-20-19: Announcing the L7 blog! A place for machine learning and human learning: l7.curtisnorthcutt.com

 See news for more.

-I am a sixth-year Ph.D.
-Candidate in Computer Science at MIT, an NSF Fellow, and an MITx Digital Learning Research Fellow working with Isaac Chuang.
-My work spans robust algorithms for classification with mislabeled training data and noise estimation, noisy learning, weak supervision, semi-supervised learning, cheating detection, and online education.
-I have been fortunate to receive the MIT Morris Joseph Levin Masters Thesis Award, an NSF Graduate Research Fellowship, the Barry M. Goldwater National Scholarship, and the Vanderbilt Founder’s Medal (Valedictorian).
-I created and manage the cheating detection system used by MITx and HarvardX online course teams, particularly the MIT MicroMasters courses.
-In the past, I’ve TA’d 6.867, a (300+ students) graduate machine learning course at MIT.
+Curtis has been fortunate to receive the MIT Morris Joseph Levin Masters Thesis Award, an NSF Graduate Research Fellowship, the Barry M. Goldwater National Scholarship, and the Vanderbilt Founder’s Medal (Valedictorian).
+Curtis created and manages the cheating detection system used by MITx and HarvardX online course teams, particularly the MIT MicroMasters courses.
+While at MIT, he TA’d 6.867, a large graduate machine learning course.

 I am fortunate to have had the opportunity to work or intern at Amazon Research, Facebook AI Research (FAIR), Microsoft Research (MSR) India, MIT Lincoln Laboratory, Microsoft, NASA, General Electric, and a National Science Foundation REU including collaborations with MIT, Harvard, Vanderbilt, Notre Dame, and the University of Kentucky.
 Details here.